Serving all people by providing personalized health and wellness through exemplary care, education and research.

 5 to 27 U/L for women younger than 45

 Older adults may have slightly higher levels.
 Normal results for children are much like those for adults.
-A newborn's level is five times higher than an adult's.
+A newborn's level is 5 to 7 times higher than an adult's.

 Higher than normal test results could be a sign of liver damage from diseases such as hepatitis, cirrhosis, tumors, or pancreatic cancer.
 But a higher than normal GGT level does not tell you the specific cause of liver disease or damage.

-GGT is often higher a week or two after you've had a heart attack, but it's unclear why this happens.
+GGT is often higher a week or two after you've had a heart attack.
+It's unclear why this happens.

 Higher GGT levels also may mean liver damage from heavy, chronic alcohol abuse.
 GGT levels that are higher than normal may also signal a viral infection, such as Epstein-Barr.